 What You Should Do: Hold your short position until there’s a trend reversal.

-Furthermore, Heikin Ashi Charts are colour-coded, like candlestick charts.
+Furthermore, Heikin Ashi Charts are color-coded, like candlestick charts.
 And while candlestick charts (could) flip-flop constantly from green to red bar to green, Heikin Ashi charts tend to have longer stretches of green and red bars.

 Once again, this provides more clear highlighting and confirmation of current trends.
 Check out our trading service for more information.